Teacher Education

 Career Possibilities:

-Career opportunities for students who complete a teacher education program and are endorsed for licensure include teacher and graduate school.
-Other opportunities that may be available include principal, educational specialists, school district administrator, superintendent, director of instruction, instructional program coordinator, non-instructional coordinator, educational researcher, or higher education faculty in the field of education.
+Students who complete an undergraduate teacher education degree and are endorsed for licensure can pursue careers including teacher, instructional coach, non- or instructional specialist, academic advisor, academic coordinator, or similar roles.
+With additional graduate studies, other opportunities may include assistant principal, principal, school district administrator, director of instruction, instructional program coordinator, or superintendent, educational researcher, or higher education faculty in the field of education.

 Program Overview